coreos/docs/os/quickstart.md

 ```

 #### More Detailed Information
-<a class="btn btn-primary" href="{{ site.baseurl }}/docs/launching-containers/building/getting-started-with-docker" data-category="More Information" data-event="Docs: Getting Started docker">View Complete Guide</a>
+<a class="btn btn-primary" href="https://coreos.com/os/docs/latest/getting-started-with-docker.html" data-category="More Information" data-event="Docs: Getting Started docker">View Complete Guide</a>
 <a class="btn btn-default" href="http://docs.docker.io/">Read Docker Docs</a>

 ## Process Management with fleet

 The third building block of CoreOS is **fleet**, a distributed init system for your cluster.
 You should use fleet to manage the life cycle of your Docker containers.

-Fleet works by receiving [systemd unit files]({{site.baseurl}}/docs/launching-containers/launching/getting-started-with-systemd/) and scheduling them onto machines in the cluster based on declared conflicts and other preferences encoded in the unit file.
+Fleet works by receiving [systemd unit files][getting-started-systemd] and scheduling them onto machines in the cluster based on declared conflicts and other preferences encoded in the unit file.
 Using the `fleetctl` tool, you can query the status of a unit, remotely access its logs and more.

 First, let's construct a simple systemd unit that runs a Docker container.
 Save this as `hello.service` in the home directory: